About Your Farm[ers]

 Paul tried raising traditional field crops on rented acreage, but the scale wasn't on his side.
 Then, while carrying Rebecca, Rose developed chemical sensitivities.

 With their broad farming knowledge, they ventured into farming using only organic methods.
-Paul, always in need of a challenge, also began to dabble in growing vegetables.
-While they found an ever-increasing audience for the tasty vegetables the farm produced, they also enjoyed raising these non-traditional crops and rearing their daughter in this environment.
+Paul, always needing a challenge, also began to dabble in growing vegetables.
+While they found an ever-increasing audience for the farm's tasty vegetables, they also enjoyed raising these non-traditional crops and rearing their daughter in this environment.

 As the demand grew for their veggies and cut flowers, Paul and Rose expanded their acreage by renting land from friends, neighbors, and relatives.
 The main drive to continue farming was for their daughter, Rebecca, to whom they hoped to hand the operation one day.